|SCIENTIFIC DISCIPLINARY SECTOR||ING-IND/17|

 Production plants and systems.
 The role of industry and manufacturing at a national level, insights into industrial policies and competitiveness.
 Classification of industrial plants and production systems.
 The feasibility study: market analysis, product study, production process study, process flow analysis, layout study, services study, economic study of the initiative.
 Towards the Smart Factory and the new advanced manufacturing models.

 In particular, the following topics will be explored:

 - Armando Monte, “Elements of industrial plants”, IV edition, 2009, Vol. 1-2

 Office hours: On appointment at least 3 days of advice.
 FT

 All class schedules are posted on the EasyAcademy portal.

-Optional oral exam if the result of the written exam is higher than 18/30.
+Optional oral exam if the written grade is greater than or equal to 18/30.

 The test will be on all the topics presented and discussed in class.